-We travel along the Borders Railway to Tweedbank and transfer to Abbotsford House, Sir Walter Scott's 'romance of stone and mortar'.
-Following a guided tour and lunch (included), we continue to the elegant ruin of Melrose Abbey and the lavishly decorated Rosslyn Chapel.
+We travel along the Borders Railway to Tweedbank and transfer to the elegant ruin of Melrose Abbey.
+From here, continue to Abbotsford House, Sir Walter Scott's 'romance of stone and mortar'.
+Following a guided tour and lunch (included), transfer to the lavishly decorated Rosslyn Chapel.

 Day 14 - Farewell

 Please note, due to the nature and/or location of some of the hotels used, several do not have lifts and many have several sets of staircases which you may need to navigate with your luggage.
 Please contact us before booking if you have any concerns.